GeekBrucy/mySnippets/AWS/Certificates/Notes/11_S3/11_S3_Advanced.md

 - S3:ObjectCreated, S3:ObjectRemoved, S3:ObjectRestore, S3:Replication…
 - Object name filtering possible (\*.jpg)
 - Use case: generate thumbnails of images uploaded to S3
-- Can create as many “S3 events” as desired
+- Can create as many "S3 events" as desired
 - S3 event notifications typically deliver events in seconds but can sometimes take a minute or longer

 ## Event Notifications with Amazon EventBridge